Høvåg: Name

+The municipality (originally the parish) is named after the old Høvaag farm (Høyvágar).
+The first element is høy which means "hay".
+The last element is the plural form of vágr which means "bay" or "inlet".
+This is likely because the land along the bay is the site of lush vegetation.
+On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
+Prior to this change, the name was spelled Høvaag with the digraph "aa", and after this reform, the name was spelled Høvåg, using the letter å instead.

 Government

+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

+Municipal council

 The municipal council (Herredsstyre) of Høvåg was made up of 17 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The tables below show the historical composition of the council by political party.

 Attractions

 Høvåg Church

 Høvåg Church (Høvåg kirke) is located in Høvåg parish in Vest-Nedenes prosti.
 It is constructed of brick and was built ca. 1100 - 1150.
 The church uses a cruciform floor plan and has 400 seats.
 Nave is shaped like a T with the altar in the center.
 In 1723, the congregation started a project to expand, maintain and refurbish the church.
 The west wing was joined in 1768, the north wing, which is the current main entrance was built in 1828.
 The tower was built in 1831.

 The altarpiece is a triptych representing faith, hope, and love.
 It is from about 1620 and was completed by an unknown artist.
 The pulpit is from about 1660.
 Around 1900 the altarpiece was painted white, but in 1935 it was restored to the present form.
 The pictures on the pulpit is of the four evangelists.